 But that’s not all.

-Writing is an opportunity to earn credibility
+Writing is an opportunity to earn credibility.

 So what can you do to make sure that your writing comes across as credible, to do justice to you and your work?

-☑ Be clear and logical.
+☑ Be clear, logical, and consistent

 If the paper is disorganized or confused, the reader will assume that your thought process was also disorganized and confused, and dismiss you.